Tuesday, September 16, 2025

 GOSPEL ACCLAMATION

-The Holy Gospel according to Saint Mark the 10th chapter.
+The Holy Gospel according to Saint Luke the 15th chapter.
 Glory to you O Lord.

 The Gospel of the Lord.
 Praise to you, O Christ.